 Can Hong Kong’s property market continue to increase?

-We’ve seen that Hong Kong’s property market has increased immensely over the last decade, and is in a bubbly phase according to UBS, for example.
-Even if this is the case, Hong Kong has a number of benefits, that can’t be found elsewhere.
+We’ve seen that Hong Kong’s property market has increased immensely over the last decade, and is in a bubbly phase according to UBS.
+Even if this is the case, Hong Kong has a number of benefits that can’t be found elsewhere in this world.

-Below I’ve listed a number of reasons that can speak for a continuous increase of the market.
+Below I’ve listed a number of reasons that can speak for a continuous increase in prices.

 Investors from cities like Beijing, Shenzhen and Shanghai find Hong Kong as the best option for real estate investments.